ChanthMiao/ghc-wiki-mirror/phabricator/maniphest.md

 - Legibility: This is admittedly to some extent a matter of aesthetics but the search results list feels very busy and is quite difficult to quickly scan.
-This is made exacerbated by the fact that some aspects of the the color scheme are quite low contrast (e.g. grey against white for closed tickets).
+This is made exacerbated by the fact that some aspects of the color scheme are quite low contrast (e.g. grey against white for closed tickets).
 This hurts quite a bit since a number of contributors spend a significant amount of time looking through lists of tickets.
 Perhaps we could convince the Phacility people to provide